quicwg/base-drafts/draft-ietf-quic-tls.md

 ## TLS Overview

-TLS provides two endpoints with a way to establish a means of communication over an untrusted medium (that is, the Internet) that ensures that messages they exchange cannot be observed, modified, or forged.
+TLS provides two endpoints with a way to establish a means of communication over an untrusted medium (that is, the Internet).
+TLS enables authentication of peers and provides confidentiality and integrity protection for messages that endpoints exchange.

 Internally, TLS is a layered protocol, with the structure shown in
 {{tls-layers}}.